Why we should neglect the right things

 The more we can dissolve our egos, the more likely we are to find connection in the world around us and see awe-inspiring things.
 And those things are the small things.
 The things we miss because our attention is being sucked up in places that feed ego, jealousy, anger, greed, and vanity.

-A few weeks ago, we brought a new member entire family, an English lab named Sugar.
+A few weeks ago, we brought a new member in our family, an English lab named Sugar.
 She is the gentlest, sweetest animal I have ever encountered (and I say this even though she chewed up my most expensive pair of shoes).

 With this dog, I have found that I get such a kick out of taking her to exercise.
 She gets what we call the “zoomies” (this is clearly the technical term).
 Basically, she’s sprinting in circles like a maniac.
 And when she is in the zone, she is so joyful; you can almost see her smiling.